English Language Support (ELS) Programme

 "The course is useful and interesting, the content is clear and well-organised"

 "It was great to meet students from other departments"

 What if ELS is not suitable for me?

 If you scored a 7.0 or more on the IELTS, you may not need much language support.
 If this is your case, there are other opportunities available for you to improve your general, written and spoken English.

-If you need help with your writing, you are also advised to use the Writing Advisory Service for individual help with your writing.
-Information about Writing Advisory Service is available by clicking the link on the right.
+If you need help with your writing, you are also advised to use the online Writing Advisory Service for individual help with your writing.

 To improve your Speaking and Listening skills, you should participate in various social activities in your department and in those organised by the Students Union.
-Online Language Learning materials are also available.
-You can also click on the links on the right of this page for more information.
+We also offer 45 minute online tutorials through our Speaking and Language Advisory Service.

 If your level of English is good (e.g. IELTS 7.5 + or equivalent), the classes will probably not be suitable for you.